When is Assortment Optimization Optimal?: Introduction

 \subsection{Formulation of Mechanism Design Problem}

-We formulate a mechanism design problem in which a revenue-maximizing seller can optimize over allocations, but not prices.
-Although there is a large literature on mechanism design over allocations (reviewed in \Cref{sec:mechDesignWoMoney}), our problem has two major differences.
-First, most mechanisms in this literature are prior-free.
-By contrast, we are optimizing with respect to a given Bayesian prior on the buyer's preferences.
-Second, the tension in this literature is traditionally caused by resource scarcity, where there are \textit{multiple} agents who want the same item and hence cannot all be satisfied.
-By contrast, the tension in our problem exists even for a \textit{single} buyer with no resource limitations, because there is a mismatch between the seller's preferences (given by the product revenues $r_j$) and the buyer's preferences (given by the ranking, which includes a no-purchase option).
-This mismatch corresponds exactly to the tension in the assortment optimization problem.

-Formally, in our mechanism design problem the buyer reports a list $\ell=(\ell_1,\ldots,\ell_s)$ containing the $s$ items they rank above 0 in decreasing order of preference.
-The buyer is then assigned, possibly randomly, an item $j$ to purchase for price $r_j$ (where $j$ could be 0).
-The buyer must prefer the random assignment from truthful reporting over any other assignment, including the option of being assigned item 0 w.p.~1 (which is obtained by not participating in the mechanism).
+Note that the tension in our problem lies in the mismatch between the seller's preferences (given by the fixed values $r_j$) and the buyer's preferences (given by their random ranking).
+The seller cannot simply dictate a product $j$ with a high value of $r_j$ onto the buyer since the buyer's ranking is private and contains an outside option 0.
+In order to elicit this private information, the seller can design a direct mechanism, which asks the buyer to report a ranking, and then (randomly) assigns them an item to purchase (possibly 0) based on this report.

-Note that there is ambiguity\footnote{ For example, would the buyer prefer to surely receive their 2nd choice, or have a 50-50 between their 1st choice and 3rd choice? } in how an ordinal ranking's preferences over randomized assignments should be defined.
-To resolve this ambiguity, we adopt the definition that truthfully reporting to the mechanism and agreeing to purchase any item assigned must maximize the buyer's probability of receiving one of their $k$ most-preferred items, \textit{simultaneously} for all $k=1,\ldots,s+1$.
-Since the buyer's $s+1$'st most-preferred item is 0, under this definition, the mechanism must w.p.~1 assign the buyer either an item on their list or item 0.
-In other words, the mechanism is \textit{ex-post individually rational}---the buyer does not regret participating in the mechanism \textit{under any realization}, since they can only be assigned an item they are willing to purchase.
-This also explains why the buyer need not report their ranking below 0.
+The buyer should be incentivized to truthfully report their ranking and ``participate'' in the mechanism, i.e.\ buy whatever item assigned.
+To define what this means, we denote the buyer's ranking using an ordinal list $\ell=(\ell_1,\ldots,\ell_s)$ that has been truncated at the number of items $s$ preferred over 0, with the ordering of items not on the list ignored.
+We impose that truthfully participating in the mechanism must maximize the buyer's probability of receiving one of their $k$ most-preferred items, \textit{simultaneously} for all $k=1,\ldots,s+1$.
+Since the buyer's $s+1$'st most-preferred item is 0, which they can get w.p.~1 by not participating, the mechanism under this definition must w.p.~1 assign the buyer either an item on their list or item 0.
+In other words, \textit{ex-post individual rationality} is automatically imposed on the mechanism.